-INTERNSHIP
+CA 280 INTERNSHIP

-Experience in a commercial food service operation.
+(6 credits) Experience in a commercial food service operation.
 Work in all areas of a commercial kitchen provides knowledge and skills of each position.
 The experience reveals the teamwork and responsibilities in a successful operation.
 Participation in banquet service is expected.

-CIS
+CIS 105

-COMPLETE COMPUTER CONCEPTS (3 credits) Overview of computer applications with emphasis on the following: email, word processing, spreadsheets, database, presentation tools and Internet-based applications.
-This is a 4-module course intended to cover the Microsoft Office suite.
+COMPLETE COMPUTER CONCEPTS (3 credits) Overview of computer applications with emphasis on word processing, spreadsheets, database, presentation tools and internet-based applications.
+This course will cover the Microsoft Office Suite, Skype for Business, and cloud-based technologies such as GoogleDrive/OneDrive.